 Lost Man Reservoir

 This short trail is perfect for kids!
 For the first half of the trail you are in the woods, surrounded by beautiful pine trees!
 The trail itself is pretty clear with very few roots and rocks sticking up.
-It can get pretty muddy and there are several water runoffs along the trail so you may want to water proof your hiking shoes.
-Just spray your shoes down with waterproof spray the day before.
+It can get pretty muddy and there are several water runoffs along the trail so you may want to water proof your hiking shoes with waterproof spray.
+Nothing major to worry about though.

 Through this pine forest there are tons of wildflowers and small creeks.
 There are 3 creeks you will pass, but only one has a bridge.
-They aren’t big creeks, but enough that you have to jump on a rock to cross.
+They aren’t big creeks, but enough that you have to jump on a rock to cross or you are about ankle deep in water.
 The best part of this section of the hike is that it is shaded and keeps you real cool.

 Follow the creek up river for the second half of the trail.
 Downside is that you will be out in the sun; there is no shade at all.
 Make sure you wear sunscreen.
 You are at such a high elevation and so close to the sun, that you will burn a lot easier than most times.